bcc-code/developer.bcc.no/docs/architectural-decision-records/05-database-technology.md

    1. MongoDB looks like a promising option, but we need more research to be sure
    2. Other options include ArangoDB, Elastic Search

+## Re-evaluation (nov 2023)
+* After closer consideration, it appears that the pricing for Azure Serverless SQL is high - despite a "serverless" model.
+Azure Serverless SQL is a good fit for workloads that don't run often (e.g. daily datawarehous processing).
+* **Postgresql** has now been selected as the go-to database technology for relational databases.
+It is cross-platform, supported on major clouds and doesn't have the same licening overhead as Microsoft SQL.
+It also outperforms Microsoft SQL in benchmarks.
+Note that postgresql also supports JSON columns and querying and could be used for simple document database needs too.

 # Consequences

 - Slower development, especially when migration is needed